 What is ‘Drop and Fluff’?

 You may have heard of the term ‘drop and fluff’ before, but what does it mean?
 As you will notice your breast implants will generally sit quite high and square on the chest for the first few weeks after your surgery.
 You will notice over time as your breast tissue and skin begin to expand around the implants they will gradually seem to drop lower on your chest and appear and feel much softer.
-Always remember that your breasts are sisters not twins, no two breasts will ever be absolutely identical to the other, nipples be the same height or size.
-In many cases the “drop and fluff” happens to one breast before the other.
+Always remember that your breasts are sisters, not twins, no two breasts will ever be absolutely identical to the other, nipples be the same height or size.
+In many cases, the “drop and fluff” happens to one breast before the other.
 It is very common for one side to recover faster than the other so please do not panic and make sure to stay in contact with your client manager if you have any concerns or questions – she has assisted hundreds of clients through their breast augmentation surgery and recovery and will have the answer to your recovery questions.

 Going back to work

 There is no standard recovery time for us to tell patients it’s ok to go back to work.
 Everyone recovers at different rates and your recovery can depend on the type of breast surgery you have had as well as the techniques used by the surgeon and how your body reacts to surgery.
 It also depends on what your job entails.
 Do not assume you are fit to go back unless you physically feel ok to do so.
-If you are not sure always discuss with CosMediTour or your Surgeon especially if your job is physical and needs the use of your arms for lifting etc. Rule of thumb is no heavy lifting over 5kgs for the first 6 weeks.
-You should always try to tell at least 1 person at your workplace that you have had surgery so they are aware and can assist you to be put on light duties where possible.
+If you are not sure always discuss with CosMediTour or your Surgeon especially if your job is physical and needs the use of your arms for lifting etc. The rule of thumb is no heavy lifting over 5kgs for the first 6 weeks.
+You should always try to tell at least one person at your workplace that you have had surgery so they are aware and can assist you to be put on light duties where possible.

 Getting back into the gym

-If you’re feeling a little bloated and experiencing some post op blues, you may just feel the urge to hit the gym!
+If you’re feeling a little bloated and experiencing some post surgery blues, you may just feel the urge to hit the gym!
 You MUST refrain from doing any intense cardio for at least 4 weeks post surgery and weight training on your upper body areas for at least 3 months post, however light walking and low impact exercise is ok.
 Again your Surgeon may recommend a slightly different timeframe depending on your case and breast surgery.
 Having a sweaty incision site can cause infections which can cause your scars to heal thick and ugly and delay your recovery.
 Excessive use of your upper body can manipulate the placement of your implants and the pocket they sit in.
 It’s just not worth it.
 Consider this your healthy eating period until you can get back into the gym.
 By the time you can pick up your exercise regime again, you will be on the ultimate health train ready to get back into it!

 The same size implants will look different on everyone!

 Forums are great for support and advice, HOWEVER…too many women often compare their outcome to others.
-Your outcome and surgery statistics will produce a 100% unique result, as this is heavily dependent on the amount of breast tissue you had to begin with, nipple position, your skin elasticity and general anatomy.
+Your outcome and surgery statistics will produce a 100% unique result, as this is heavily dependent on the amount of breast tissue you had, to begin with, nipple position, your skin elasticity and general anatomy.
 If you have concerns, do not take medical advice from anyone other than your Surgeon or GP.

 Your first breast surgery may not be your last